 2023 2022

 Coverage Group loss before tax 98% 94%

 Coverage Group revenue 98% 97%

 Group total assets 98% 97%

 2023 2022

 Revenue Yes No

 Going Concern No Yes

 Classification of separately disclosable items No Yes

-Key audit matters Going concern is no longer considered to be a key growth forecast, cash flow projections due to incre reduction in the raw material price and liquidity pro improved from prior year. ease in secured sale pri ce and cost of
+Key audit matters Going concern is no longer considered to be a key audit matter.
+This is because the Group's growth forecast, cash flow projections due to increase in secured sale price and cost of reduction in the raw material price and liquidity profile on account of refinancing have been improved from prior year.

-Separately disclosable items are subject to audit vertice to be a key audit matter as the overall amount for financial statements materiality as a whole.
-0
+Separately disclosable items are subject to audit v to be a key audit matter as the overall amount for 9

-5

-Materiality Group financial statements as a whole £1,210,000 (2022: £760,000) based on 0.5% of revenue (2022: 0.5% of revenue).
+Group financial statements as a whole Materiality £1,210,000 (2022: £760,000) based on 0.5% of revenue (2022: 0.5% of revenue).